 Finally, our tour of booming manufacturing metro areas takes us to Bay City Michigan.
 Only 13% of workers in Bay City are employed in manufacturing.
 But that number may grow.
 From 2013 to 2016 the number of manufacturing jobs in Bay City grew by over 21%.
 Job growth over that period also coupled with decent raises for manufacturing workers.
 Average income for workers at manufacturing firms grew 9% from 2013 to 2016.

 Data and Methodology

-In order to find the best places to work in manufacturing, we looked at data on 480 metro areas.
+In order to find the best places to work in manufacturing, we looked at data on 480 metro and micro areas.
 Specifically, we looked at the following six factors: